11ty/11ty-website/docs/overview.md

   <li>JavaScript Template Literals</li>
 </ul>

 Eleventy is not a JavaScript framework—that means *zero boilerplate client-side JavaScript*.
-This allows you to set your own <a href="/docs/resources/#progressive-enhancement" class="buzzword">Progressive Enhancement</a> baselines to suit your project’s browser support and deadline requirements.
+This allows you to set your own <a href="/docs/resources/#progressive-enhancement" class="buzzword">Progressive Enhancement</a> baselines to suit your project’s browser support requirements.

 Eleventy works great with data—use both front matter and external data files to inject content into templates.